1313e/CMasher/docs/source/user/introduction.rst

 If you cannot find your ideal colormap, then please open an `issue`_, provide the colors and/or style you want, and I will try to create one to your liking!

 *If you use CMasher for your work, then please star the repo, such that I can keep track of how many users it has and more easily raise awareness of bad colormaps.*
+*Additionally, if you use CMasher as part of your workflow in a scientific publication, please consider citing the CMasher paper* (*BibTeX:* :func:`~cmasher.get_bibtex`).

 Colormap overview
 -----------------